Tips on RV Camping and Travel in Colorado

 If you’re looking to RV camp long-term, you’ll probably want to check out one of Colorado’s many RV parks.
 These RV camping parks usually have the full set of amenities and hookups that vacationing in an RV can offer.
 At Ancient Cedars at Mesa Verde RV Resort, located just outside of Mesa Verde National Park, you’ll have your pick of RV camping spots, which come equipped with electricity, sewage, and water hookups, and have options for big rigs, TV reception, and those who want a shadier, wooded spot.
 At Bighorn RV Park in Coaldale, you’ll have all this, plus a great spot for fly fishing and great views of Rocky Mountain Bighorn Sheep, the park’s namesake, on the rocky cliffs right on the other side of the river.
 RV camping parks are a great way to go if you’re looking to feel like part of a community or if you’ve been on the road for quite some time and want to take a long shower and do some laundry.
 Many offer picnic areas, wifi, fire pits, bathrooms, and other amenities for camping in style.

-If privacy and quiet are what you’re after, dispersed camping is also an option, especially if you have a smaller camper or a sprinter van, but many remote camping locations in national forests and other areas where dispersed camping is allowed may be inaccessible for larger RVs and campers.
-Dispersed camping offers the highest level of privacy and freedom, as well as cost-effectiveness.
+Suppose privacy and quiet are what you’re after.
+In that case, dispersed camping is also an option, especially if you have a smaller camper or a Sprinter van.
+However, many remote camping locations in national forests and other areas where dispersed camping is allowed may be inaccessible for larger RVs and campers.
+Dispersed camping offers the highest level of privacy, freedom, and cost-effectiveness.
 There are no amenities, and you’ll have to remain off-grid, but you’ll find more beautiful, serene, and peaceful spots than any designated RV campground.
 Remember, wherever you camp, but especially in the wilderness, it’s important to be mindful of the environment, which means packing out all your materials and being aware of the impact you and your vehicle may have on roads and trails.
 Use existing campsites whenever possible, generally identifiable by existing fire rings and found along many county or forest access roads.
 Check for specific regulations regarding camping at your destination (burn bans, camping rules), and above all, leave no trace.

 Renting an RV

-Not everyone owns an RV or camper, but that doesn’t mean you have to miss out on all the fun.
-RV rental companies are all over the state; you’ll have the opportunity to rent a towable camper or a big rig RV that will comfortably fit the whole family.
+Not everyone owns an RV or camper, but that doesn’t mean you must miss out on all the fun.
+RV rental companies are all over the state; you can rent a towable camper or a big rig RV that will comfortably fit the whole family.
 Companies like RV Share or Cruise America have plenty of options to give you exactly what you’re looking for, and many offer options like one-way trips and unlimited mileage, so you can take the opportunity to drive all over Colorado and beyond (a trip to see all four Colorado National Parks, anyone?).

 If you know where you want to go, many campsites offer on-site RV rentals, like Dolores River Campground in Dolores, CO (You can also rent a Conestoga Wagon, a yurt, or a cabin; you can also bring your own RV), where you can stay in a cozy, tricked-out Airstream trailer.